 Here's a link to an article I wrote about ham radio.
 To the right you see me sending Morse Code during a Field Day operation with the Englewood Amateur Radio Society (EARS) .
 You can click that picture for interesting Ham Links on the web.

 The sport of Badminton has been a major avocation for over 50 years.
 In 1973 I was the Colorado State Singles Champion.
 For many years I was a National Umpire with USA Badminton, Headquartered in Colorado Springs, CO.
 Now I play mostly with other seniors.
 The picture to the left shows me at the Boston Open Tournament in March of '99 with one of my favorite players, Andy Chong.
-You can click anywhere on that picture to find interesting Web Sites that relate to the sport of Badminton.
+You can click anywhere on that picture to find More links to badminton.

 I was born

 in 1941 and lived there 'til I graduated from High School in '59.
 I then joined

 the United States Air Force and had jobs as an aircraft radio repairman,

 computer programmer, and then in personnel data systems.
 I was stationed at

 Westover AFB, Syracuse University, Randolph AFB, the USAF Academy, Taipei Air

 Station, and did short duty in Greenland and Labrador, honorably discharged as a

 After finishing an MBA in Finance and Marketing at Syracuse University in 1977 I had a career with IBM, in Systems Engineering and Manufacturing Consulting, finishing as a Senior Planner in Atlanta in 1996.